machaval/data-weave-typestalk-/src/main/presentation/Types.md

 ## DW Use

+- Type Check:
-- Type Check: Validate that all the rules are being satisfied at design time to avoid Runtime Errors.
+    - Validate that all the rules are being satisfied at design time to avoid Runtime Errors.
+    - Autocompletion suggest the rights set of functions
 - Runtime: Discriminates values based on the rules of the type system.

 ## DW Types